JodyPSmith/oop-game-project/README.md

 Having done this manipulation will break our constructors.
 Make sure to fix it by calling the appropriate function from your constructors.

+// This was relatively easy

 ### 4. Flavor it!

 ---

-## 5. The sky is not the limit :sunglasses:
+## The sky is not the limit :sunglasses:
 Having completed the basic section of this project is already great!
 However, this should leave you plenty of time for the fun part: customizing and evolving the game.
 Since this is an open-ended activity, we will give you some suggestions.
 Feel free to use them or not.

 * Instead of completely stopping the game when it's over, allow the player to start a new game
-* Add a sound track and sound effects to the game
+* Add a sound track and sound effects to the game (and loop)
 * Add the possibility of having lives
 * Increase the difficulty level of the game as time passes by making the enemies go faster
 * Allow the enemies and player to have animated sprites instead of the current static ones.
 You could do this by defining a sprite as an array of images and setting a speed at which these images should switch.
 This could be implemented in the `render` method.